 Erected 1992 by National Park Services.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-First Baptist Church (a few steps from this marker); a different marker also named The First Baptist Church (within shouting distance of this marker); Steeple Street Complex (about 300 feet away, in a direct line); Shakespeare's Head (about 300 feet away); First Town House of Providence (about 300 feet away); The Meeting Street School (about 400 feet away); Court and State House (about 500 feet away); Lady Carrington and The Blackstone Canal (about 500 feet away).
-Click for a list and map of all markers in Providence.
+First Baptist Church (a few steps from this marker); First Baptist Church in America 375th Anniversary (within shouting distance of this marker); a different marker also named The First Baptist Church (within shouting distance of this marker); Steeple Street Complex (about 300 feet away, measured in a direct line); Providence Marine Corps of Artillery (about 300 feet away); The Boys of Adams' Battery "G" (about 300 feet away); Shakespeare's Head (about 300 feet away); State Arsenal 20th Century Wars Memorial (about 300 feet away).
+Touch for a list and map of all markers in Providence.

 Credits.
 This page was last revised on August 26, 2018.
 This page originally submitted on July 23, 2012, by Bryan Simmons of Attleboro, Massachusetts.
 This page has been viewed 566 times since then and 31 times this year.
-Photos: 1, 2, 3. submitted on July 23, 2012, by Bryan Simmons of Attleboro, Massachusetts. • Bill Pfingsten was the editor who published this page.
+Photos: 1, 2, 3. submitted on July 23, 2012, by Bryan Simmons of Attleboro, Massachusetts.
+4. submitted on August 26, 2018, by William Fischer, Jr. of Scranton, Pennsylvania. • Bill Pfingsten was the editor who published this page.